 The adjacent FIR assigned or delegated to provide ATS in the Contingency Plan, shall after due notification by appropriate ATS authority of the affected FIR, issue a NOTAM for the activation of the Contingency Plan.

-Affected states in adjacent FIRs can inform ICAO to request them to issue a NOTAM activating the Contingency Plan.
+Affected states in adjacent FIRs can inform ICAO and issue a NOTAM activating the Contingency Plan.

-ANOTAM shall be issued indicating the following, as a minimum requirement:
+NOTAM shall be issued indicating the following, as a minimum requirement:

-Time and date of the beginning of the contingency measures;
+The activation of the contingency plan with time and date of the beginning of the contingency measures;

 Airspace available for landing and overflying traffic and airspace to be avoided;